 The flooding of roads, roadside drains and gullies immediately after the exceptionally heavy rainfall from mid morning to late afternoon on Friday 20 July occurred due to insufficient capacity to cope with the volume of water.
-Many of the main roads connecting the villages were impassable by Friday afternoon.
-The ditches, streams and larger watercourses were already rising due to the runoff from fields and built development surface water drainage systems.
+Many of the main roads connecting the villages were impassable by

+Friday afternoon.
+The Aston Ditch, Bull Lane Ditch and Cote ditches and larger watercourses were already rising due to the runoff from fields and built development surface water drainage systems.
 The local drains and watercourses discharged into the larger watercourses which started to flood in the afternoon of Saturday 21 July.
 The local watercourses cover a large area with local variations in runoff rates, structures and catchment response to the rainfall, thus the timing of the various main rivers bursting their banks varied from location to location.